tkweon426/craip_2025f_g4/README.md

    - Integrate depth sensing for distance estimation
    - Implement control logic for approaching and centering

-### 📊 Evaluation:
+---

-**Points**: 10 points (absolute evaluation)
+## 📊 Evaluation: 10 points (absolute evaluation, pass/fail)

-**Evaluation Process**:
+### Overview
-A ROS bag will be provided.
-You will replay the ROS bag, run the provided launch file, record the viewer output as a video, and submit the recording.
+Two ROS bag files will be provided.
+For each bag file, you will replay the data, run the provided launch file, and **record the viewer output as a video**.
+Any screen-recording software (e.g., SimpleScreenRecorder, OBS, etc.) may be used.

-**Evaluation Criteria**:
+### Bag File Description
+Each ROS bag includes a sequence in which the robot **rotates in place**, capturing its surroundings.
+The images contain **multiple objects that appear in the actual competition environment**.
+Your system must process these scenes to detect objects and determine when the barking condition is met.

+### Task Requirement
+When an object is located **within 3 meters** of the robot and appears clearly in view, your system must fulfill the following:

+#### 1. Object Detection
+   - The system must accurately detect objects within a 3-meter radius.
+   - All **intermediate outputs** (detection results, distance estimation) must be clearly and correctly visualized in the viewer.

+#### 2. Bark Topic Publishing
+   - When detected objects within 3 meters are centered in the view,
+   - The system must publish the **`/bark`** topic at the **appropriate moment**.

+### Submission
+   - Submit a **screen-recorded video** showing the full viewer output.
+   - Submit **one video for each bag file** (two videos total).

+### Evaluation Criteria
+Evaluation follows an **absolute and qualitative** standard:

+   - Detection of objects within the scene
+   - Reasonable distance estimation (does not need to be perfectly accurate)
-Assessment follows an absolute and qualitative evaluation.
-If an edible object is centered within a distance of 3 meters or less, the evaluator checks whether:
+   - Correct timing of `/bark` topic publication when an object is centered within 3 meters
-- the intermediate outputs (detection results, distance) are correct, and
-- the bark topic is published at the appropriate moment.
+   - Evaluation is pass/fail
 ---

 # ⚔️ Competition